center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 - The [input](data) folder contains the input spreadsheets.
 See the README in that folder for more information.
 - The [stix](stix) folder contains the output STIX2.0 json data.
 See the README in that folder for more information.
 - The [layers](layers) folder contains [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator) layers showing the mappings in the context of the ATT&CK Matrix.
+- The [nist800-53-r4-mappings.xlsx](nist800-53-r4-mappings.xlsx) spreadsheet lists all of the mappings for this control framework.
+It differs from the input mappings spreadsheet in that it provides additional context for each mapping, and it is not encoded in the regex shorthand.

 ## Extended Fields